F286/TowerDefence/README.md

 - Keep number of lines of code as few as possible, as more code will lead to more bugs and is harder to maintain

 - Don’t over structure code.
-It’s good to keep state as public fields.
+It’s good to keep state as public fields so they can be viewable from the inspector.

 ## Conclusion